A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Construction of Deep Neural Network

 For the output targets, we create labels for each of the possible classifications, as listed in Table~\ref{tab:labels}.
 The triangle singularity takes up the first label, while the rest are possible pole configurations.
 As previously stated, 1 pole in [$bt$] may be associated to the hadronic molecule interpretation, 1 pole in [$tb$] corresponds to a virtual state, and 1 pole in [$bt$] and 1 pole in [$bb$] can accommodate a compact pentaquark interpretation.
 Refer to section~\ref{sec:uniformization} for the detailed discussion.
 It is possible to include more sophisticated pole configurations, such as considering 2 or more poles in each of the sheets as done in \cite{Sombillo:2021rxv}.
 However, for the purposes of our task which is mainly to distinguish triangle singularity from the dynamic pole structure, the simple pole configurations shall suffice.
 Our next step is to then generate an equal number of training datasets for each of these classifications.

 As previously discussed, there are multiple triangle diagrams that can produce enhancements within our energy region.
-For our task, we only consider the two loops, shown in Figure~\ref{fig:TSloopA} and \ref{fig:TSloopB}, that can produce a peak exactly at 4312 MeV so that our trained DNN can later match it to the experimental data.
+For our task, we only consider the two loops, shown in Fig.~\ref{fig:TSloopA} and \ref{fig:TSloopB}, that can produce a peak exactly at 4312 MeV so that our trained DNN can later match it to the experimental data.
 Inclusion of other relevant loops may be done to expand the training dataset but is not mandatory.
-We highlight once again that it is sufficient to use these possibly unrealistic diagrams, as we aim to test the likelihood of these mechanisms through the DNN.
-See section~\ref{sec:trianglesingularity} for the detailed discussion.
+We highlight once again that it is sufficient to use these possibly unphysical diagrams, as we aim to test the likelihood of these mechanisms through the DNN.
 Moreover, we have shown that by varying the masses of the intermediate particles, one can construct enhancements at different locations.
-For this, we can consider the uncertainty in the masses of the hadrons involved, as well as attempt to vary the mass of particle 1, using equation \eqref{eq:m1_range}, such that the produced enhancement still falls within our region of interest of [4200,4350] MeV.
+For this, we can consider the uncertainty in the masses of the hadrons involved, as well as vary the mass of particle 1, using equation \eqref{eq:m1_range}, such that the produced enhancement still falls within our region of interest of [4200,4350] MeV.
 For triangle loop B, varying particle 1 means considering the different $\Lambda^*$ hyperon candidates as listed in PDG.
 For triangle loop A, it is simply adjusting the mass of the hypothetical $D_s^{**-}$ meson.
 It is also possible to vary the $\Lambda$ cut-off parameter and the $\epsilon$ decay width to control the strength and distribution of the resulting peaks.

-All the range of values used for these parameters are listed in Table \ref{tab:parameters}.
-By randomly choosing a certain number of values for each of the parameters and taking all their combinations, we construct 5000 line shapes each for triangle loop A and triangle loop B. For convenience, we call these datasets T00A and T00B, respectively.
-Note that to mimic the experimental data, we include a projected phase space and an arbitrary background polynomial to the amplitudes following equation \eqref{eq:full_amplitude}.
-A total of 10,000 training data is thus constructed for the triangle singularity.
+Furthermore, it is important to recognize the possibility of producing cusp around the relevant threshold in the triangle singularity.
+In principle, one cannot separate the possible appearance of cusp in the triangle mechanism due to the presence of two-hadron interaction leading to the final state.
+In order to ensure that the triangle singularity is the dominant structure in the line shape, we ensure that the cusp effect is small by making the cut-off parameter very large.
+This means that the poles produced by the effective meson-baryon interaction is already far from the relevant scattering region.
+The cusp at the relevant threshold will still be present but it is negligible in comparison to the triangle enhancement.